Act II: The Patents of Nobility (The Turn): Critical reception

 Pitchfork lauded the record, awarding it "Best New Music", with Matthew Ismael Ruiz writing "even slightly unfinished, it is nearly an all-time classic, the kind of record that celebrates an art form while simultaneously pushing it forward."
+Pitchfork rated the album an 8.7 out of 10, and later included Act II on their best albums of 2020 list at number 14.
 Craig Jenkins of Vulture said "Act II foregrounds Jay Electronica’s words in a way that sticks out among major-label hip-hop releases then as now, front-loading the project with intricate, personal storytelling exercises most artists might relegate to a late-album interlude."
 In a less positive review, Paul Thompson in GQ stated "Act II is strange—the third song is, simply, the audio from a Dick Tracy Two-Way Wrist Radio commercial laid over music—and in spots rewarding.
 But it must be said that few of its songs rank among Jay Electronica's best."

-Pitchfork included Act II on their best albums of 2020 list at number 14.